UNLOCKING THE PROTAGONIST PERSONALITY. GOOD WILL HUNTING CHARACTER

 where nobody challenges you and you’re scared shitless to do anything else

-One among the main scenes within the ‘Good Will Hunting’ deals with a scandal between two loving hearts.
+One of the main scenes within the ‘Good Will Hunting’ deals with a scandal between two loving hearts.
 Being frightened with an idea to go to California, Will provokes a blood-temper arguing.
 He lacks the confidence to make new social relations, to take full responsibility for own life, to find alternative ways of doing something.
 Will is not ready to drop his friends as an image of his future life with a beer and evening near the TV.
 As things develop, Will is self-frightened with a thought that he is not good enough for a rich girl from England, with only a sky as a limit.
 Skylar fends away this nonsense regarding the social status and shouts that she has enough guts to take a chance.
 As it would be revealed later, Will Hunting was dropped by his own parents and he blames himself.

 It’s more of a disturbing prospect for Will to become boring for Skylar, that to be always alone by choice.
 By being an orphan since birth and a figure of violence, Will can’t stand with a thought to become an orphan in his love affair.
 Most likely he intentionally failed to take up with other girls before by inventing the most negative scenarios of such relations.
 Treatment interviews with Sean change Will and he now can absorb this third-person experience.
-Even the bitterest fail and the death of a loving one is a kind of personal choice which should never be regretted as the alienation should be.
-Will takes for granted the urgent metaphor about the missed baseball sensation years ago for Sean, to live Boston and do not have regrets about own choice.
+Even the bitterest fail and the death of a loving one is a kind of personal choice that should never be regretted as the alienation should be.
+Will takes for granted the urgent metaphor about the missed baseball sensation years ago for Sean, to live Boston and do not have regrets about his own choice.
 Will lied to Skylar by his offensive indifference and words that he doesn’t love her.

 You’re afraid of me.
 You’re afraid that I won’t love you back.
 And guess what?
 I’m afraid too.
 But at least